Onboarding

 email address and have joined the OET Discord server - Have a GitHub account and are on the OET GitHub people page (ask Siddharth Krishna if you need support with this)

-- Are on the OET website's team page (ask Akshat Mittal if you need support with this)
+- Are on the OET website's team page: instructions can be found here (ask Akshat Mittal if you need support with this)

 - Have gone through this Onboarding page, and added to it any information that you found was missing in your first week (see Editing the handbook)